What You are Looking for in a Horse

 you more time to get to know the horse and/or get it checked over

 by your vet, farrier, and trainer.
-You may want to get an insurance
+You should get an insurance

-policy and will have to pay a deposit as well as sign a contract.
+policy and may have to pay a deposit as well as sign a contract.

 Needless to say, you should care for the horse very closely to how